WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

   Meadow.Core port classes used a standard `IObservable<out T>`, which was fine, but we wanted to extend the built-in filtering mechanism [**TBD.**]

+### Meadow.Core Samples

+We completely re-did the old `Meadow_Samples` repo and renamed it to [`Meadow.Core.Samples`](https://github.com/wildernesslabs/Meadow.Core.Samples).
+The samples are now much better organized and all updated to the latest `.csproj` format.

 ## Meadow.Foundation